fp

 Market Turbulence

-2022 was a brutal year for the stock market, driven in large part by soaring inflation and the Fed’s aggressive response.
-All three major averages are on pace to post their worst year since 2008; the Dow is down 8.15% for the year, the S&P has shed 18.63%, and Nasdaq has plummeted 31.55%.
+2022 was a difficult year for U.S. equity markets.
+Driven by rising interest rates and inflationary concerns, all major stock indexes posted significant losses; the Dow is down 8.15% for the year, the S&P has shed 18.63%, and Nasdaq has plummeted 31.55%.
 Meanwhile, U.S. small-cap stocks touched a year-to-date loss of 27% in both July and September.
 As of mid-December, the S&P Small Cap 600 was down nearly 18% for the year.

-Year-over-year corporate earnings per share grew just 2.1%, a figure substantially lower than the 5-year average of 8.7%.
+Corporate earnings growth remained tepid, with year-over-year earnings per share (EPS) growth at just 2.1%, far below the 5-year average of 8.7%.
 Moreover, just 71% of companies are beating earnings estimates – 6% less than the 5-year average.

 Global Challenges